 To understand this better, termites feed on dead or decaying plant material when this contains cellulose.
 This cellulose provides them with energy and is a primary ingredient in wood.
 That is why termites will attack at the frame of your home — especially when they find wood that has been distressed, for instance by water damage.
 Termites frequently cause thousands of dollars worth of damage to homes.
 It is not unusual for them to cause a house to be condemned.

-The best way to deal with termites is to have regular inspections like the well known Luke Taylor’s team, before they attack.
-The pest control company will also treat the wood and soil in and around your home to prevent attack.
+The best way to deal with termites is to have regular inspections like the well known Luke Taylor’s team before they attack.
+The pest control company will also treat the wood and soil in and around your home to prevent the attack.

 Having an inspection once a year will normally be good enough for most homeowners.
 However, if you have had problems with termites in the past, twice-a-year inspections are not out of the question.

 Of course, you should always make sure the company you choose has the proper credentials, usually an exterminator’s license.
 It is not a good idea to simply go with the company that gives you the cheapest bid.
 Another good suggestion is to check with neighbors, friends or relatives, to see if they have had dealings with companies successfully.

-Keep in mind that even though termite inspections are not cheap they are much less expensive than repairing major structural damage.
+Keep in mind that even though termite inspections are not cheap they are much less expensive than repairing the major structural damage.
 To be safe is always better than to be sorry.
 Plan on having your home inspected regularly to ensure that you do not fall prey to these hungry little critters.